muneeb0065/phish-guard/README.md

 Extension Core: Manifest V3, Chrome Scripting API

-Styling: CSS3 (with Dark Mode support)
+Styling: CSS3

 📦 Installation (For Developers)

 Since this project uses React, you need to build it before installing it in Chrome.

-Clone the repository
+1. Clone the repository

 git clone [https://github.com/your-username/PhishGuard.git](https://github.com/your-username/PhishGuard.git)
 cd PhishGuard

-Install Dependencies
+2. Install Dependencies

 npm install

-Build the Extension
+3. Build the Extension

 npm run build

-This creates a dist folder.
-This is your actual extension.
+This command creates a dist folder.
+This folder is your actual extension.

-Load into Chrome
+4. Load into Chrome

 Open Chrome and go to chrome://extensions.

-Enable Developer Mode (top right switch).
+Enable Developer Mode (toggle the switch in the top right).

 Click Load Unpacked.